-Can Stem Cell Studies help patients with Parkinson’s Disease?
+Can Stem Cell Therapy help patients with Parkinson’s Disease?

-Today, new treatments and advances in research are giving new hope to people affected by Parkinson’s disease.
-StemGenex is offering access to Parkinson’s disease stem cell therapy studies registered through The National Institutes of Health at www.clinicaltrials.gov/stemgenex.
+Today, new treatments and advances in research are giving hope to people affected by Parkinson’s disease.
+StemGenex is now offering patients access to Parkinson’s disease stem cell therapy and clinical studies registered through The National Institutes of Health at www.clinicaltrials.gov/stemgenex.

-These Parkinson’s Stem Cell Therapy Studies are being studied for their efficacy in improving the complications in patients with Parkinson’s disease, through the use of stem cells.
-These procedures may help patients who don’t respond to typical drug treatment or for patients who are looking to try stem cell therapy before drug treatment.
+These Parkinson’s Stem Cell Treatments are being studied for their efficacy in improving complications in patients with Parkinson’s disease, through the use of stem cells.
+These procedures may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication or are looking to try stem cell therapy before starting drug treatment.

 Frequently Asked Questions for Parkinson's Disease Stem Cell Therapy

-Normally, these types of nerve cells make an important chemical called dopamine.
+The majority of complications in Parkinson’s patients are related to the failure of dopamine neurons to do their job properly.
 Dopamine sends signals to the part of your brain that controls movement.
 It lets your muscles move smoothly and do what you want them to do.
-When you have Parkinson’s, these nerve cells break down.
-Then you no longer have enough dopamine, and you have trouble moving the way you want to.
+Once the nerve cells break down you no longer have enough dopamine, and you have trouble moving and completing tasks.

 - Primary Motor Symptoms